0x2C6/corol/README.md

 # Corol [![Gem Version](https://badge.fury.io/rb/corol.svg)](https://badge.fury.io/rb/corol)

-Simple ruby gem for make texts beautiful.
+Simple ruby gem to make texts beautiful.

 Usage is very simple .
-Just call color name as a method and let it work.
+Just call color's name as a method and let it to work.
 You can see methods below.
 New colors will be added.

 ## Installation